-Ever since Pantone proclaimed ultraviolet (a vivid purple) the color of 2018, we’ve seen some of the most pleasing purple fashions in a long time.
-Purple adds drama to even the most average outfit, creating excitement and instant impact.
+Purple adds drama to even the most average outfit, creating excitement and immediate impact.
 Would you wear purple?
 Could you wear purple?
 What message does it send?

 What Purple Symbolizes